Beyond Frosting » Recipes » Desserts » Cupcakes » Lemon Blueberry Cupcakes

 How to Fill The Piping Bags

-The sauce can be prepared 48 hours ahead of time and kept in the refrigerator in an airtight container.
+• Refrigerate the blueberry sauce.
+The blueberry sauce can be prepared 48 hours ahead of time and kept in the refrigerator in an airtight container.

-The cupcakes are best within the first day or two but can be prepared ahead and kept at room temperature in an airtight container.
+• Store unfrosted cupcakes.
+The cupcakes are best within the first day or two, but can be prepared ahead and kept at room temperature in an airtight container.

+• Make the frosting ahead.
 The frosting can be prepared up to 7 days in advance and kept in the refrigerator in an airtight container.
 Bring back to room temperature and re-whip in the mixer before using.
 In this case, add the blueberry puree once it’s re-whipped.
+See the section below for detailed storage instructions.

 A white cake stand with lemon cupcakes frosted with a swirl of vanilla and blueberry frosting.
 The cake stand is surrounded by fresh cut lemons and blueberries